 - Make sure you are not lifting your body off the mat.
 Also, while stretching, be careful that you don’t hurt your lower back.

 - Your left hand will be placed on the mat, just behind your hips.

 - Untwist and repeat the exercise for the other side.

 - While performing the Ardha Matsyendrasana steps, ensure that you are very slow while performing this asana since fast movements can hurt your neck or your lower back.

 - When you twist the body into the final pose, make sure you breathe out.
 Exhaling will help you bend more.

 - Once you have exhaled completely and have found your balance in the twist, start breathing normally.

-- When untwisting and coming to the original posture, inhale slowly and deeply.
+- When untwisting and reverting to the original posture, inhale slowly and deeply.

-- It helps in the agility of the spine.
+- Helps in the agility of the spine.

 - The poses and postures of this yoga elongate the spine.

-- It restores the natural alignment of the spine.
+- Restoration of the natural alignment of the spine.

-- It aids you to maintain normal rotation of your spinal cord.
+- Aids in maintaining normal rotation of your spinal cord.

-- This yoga posture helps calm the mind.
+- The Ardha Matsyendrasana Yoga posture helps calm the mind.
 As a result, you feel de-stressed and can sleep better.

 - Strengthens shoulders, neck, and hips.

-- It gives your inner thighs the stretch they need.
+- Gives your inner thighs the stretch it needs.